-We will review several relevant academic articles on different issues in natural resource economics.
+We will review several relevant academic articles on different issues in political and public choice economics.
 You will be required to understand these articles, and you will work in teams to present and lead a discussion on one of the articles.
 When you are not in the discussion-leading group you are still expected to have read the article and there will be a short quiz.